Love in the Checkout Line

 Cashier: 'Excellent, just fill out this registration card for me.'

 As a Child of the King, you are carrying the Lord's name with you, wherever you go.
 People watch you, and your actions speak much louder than your words.
-Live a life that gives glory to God and does not bring disgrace on His family.
+Try to live a life that gives glory to God and does not bring disgrace on His family.
 Do not give His enemies a chance to blaspheme His name as David did (2 Samuel 12:14).
 Remember that what you feed in your life will grow, and what you starve will die.Prayer: Heavenly Father I thank You for loving me and ask that You help me love others as well.
 Help me see the big picture.
 Walk with me today and help me make the right decisions.
 Put a guard over my mouth, in the name of Jesus Christ I pray.

 Read more at: www.refreshinghope.org